letsencrypt/boulder/cmd/ceremony/README.md

     | Field | Description |
     | --- | --- |
     | `csr-path` | Path to store PEM CSR for cross-signing, optional. |
 - `certificate-profile`: object containing profile for certificate to generate.
 Fields are documented [below](#Certificate-profile-format).
-Cannot include the `signature-algorithm`, `not-before`, and `not-after` fields.
+Should only include Subject related fields `common-name`, `organization`, `country`.

 Example: